aarong/feedme-server-core/DEV.md

 Transport objects must always be in one of four states:

 - `stopped` - The transport is not listening for client connections and is not attempting to listen.
-The transport must emit no events until there is a call to `transport.start()`.

 - `starting` - The transport is attempting begin listening for client connections.
-The transport may emit only a `start` or `stopping` event.

 - `started` - The transport is listening for client connections and may have active connections.
-The transport may emit any event except `starting`, `start`, and `stop` (as it must first emit `stopping`).

 - `stopping` - The transport is in the process of closing client connections and is stopping listening for new connections.
-The transport must emit only a `stop` event.

 Transport objects must only change state in the following circumstances:

-1. When `stopped` and an outside call to `transport.start()` is received, the transport state must become `starting`.
+1. When `stopped` and a library call to `transport.start()` is received, the transport state must become `starting`.

 2. When `starting` and the transport successfully begins listening for client